VERIFICATION & VALIDATION

 Thermal Desktop Public BenchmarksPlannedSimple spacecraft box and deployed-array parity cases from published C&R material or equivalent public cases.

-Abaqus Thermoelastic BenchmarksUnderwayAbaqus NAFEMS T3 is now reproduced in-repo; thermoelastic thermal-expansion artifact and analytical reference are scaffolded next.
+Abaqus Thermoelastic BenchmarksUnderwayAbaqus NAFEMS T3 is reproduced in the current evidence set; thermoelastic thermal-expansion artifact and analytical reference are scaffolded next.

-NASA / NASTRAN Thermal Sample ProblemsUnderwayThe washer conduction problem from the NASA NASTRAN demonstration manual is now reproduced in-repo; structural-deck acceptance is still a later step.
+NASA / NASTRAN Thermal Sample ProblemsUnderwayThe washer conduction problem from the NASA NASTRAN demonstration manual is reproduced in the current evidence set; structural-deck acceptance is still a later step.

 TVAC Correlation ArticlePlannedInstrumented hardware article with mapped channels, residuals, posterior uncertainty, and report traceability.